 3. Reclined sleeping

-It is very uncomfortable sleeping on the normal couch.
+It is very uncomfortable sleeping on the regular couch.
 Ouch!

 Enter sleep recliners with all the comfort, and possibly massage, in the world.

-Mainly, sleeping in the reclined position can be beneficial for people with isthmic spondylolisthesis.
+Mainly, sleeping in a reclined position can be beneficial for people with isthmic spondylolisthesis.

 So, how does reclining help you back?